dart-lab/manual/docs/induction.md

 my first day and ready to hit the ground running.
 My advice to anyone starting a post at DART is:

-* Organise a meeting with Ken O'Neill to take you on a building tour.
-  Not only will this give you an idea of where everything is, but he also kindly provides you with a stationary start-up pack which is always useful.
-(Ken's e-mail: [v1konei3@exseed.ed.ac.uk](mailto:v1konei3@exseed.ed.ac.uk))
+* Organise a meeting with Bethany Anderson to take you on a building tour.
+Not only will this give you an idea of where everything is, but she also kindly provides you with a stationary start-up pack which is always useful.
+(Bethany's e-mail: bethany.anderson@ed.ac.uk)
-* Introduce yourself to staff at the front desk.
+* Introduce yourself to staff at the front desk (Alix and Patrice).
 They set the access codes for the doors which are always useful to know.
 * This may not apply to everyone*, but it may be worth taking a trip to the Main Library on George Square to get your staff/ student card.
 You can get there easily by bus, with the number 5 and 23